CoRAL-Lab-VT/Spatiotemporal-TL/README.md

 1. Convert each station point `(x,y)` to grid row/col using `rasterio.transform.rowcol`.
 2. Create one binary mask channel per station (1.0 at that pixel, else 0).
-3. For each timestep and each station, multiply station value by that mask to “splat” the reading into the raster at the correct location.
+3. For each timestep and each station, multiply station value by that mask to retain only the reading into the raster at the correct location.
 4. Concatenate these station maps with the meteorological channels, per timestep.

 This produces an input tensor like: